fairDataSociety/FIPs/text/fdp-roadmap.md

 The required components of FairOS for the first milestone are:
 - feeds topic conventions: how FairOS slices the user-namespace up,
 - POD data structure: iNode-like file representation,
-- account handling: how the user profiles are handled in FairOS
+- account handling: how the user profiles are handled in FairOS.

 Along with FairOS outsourcing, the general interpretation and structure of common datasets has to be considered as well.
 For that, there are already existing solutions such as [JSON-LD](https://json-ld.org/), but the proposal that addresses this issue also can come up with own solution.